grzechm/DRL-banana-agent/Report.md

 #Report

 To solve the presented problem a deep Q-network (DQN) has been chosen.
 The approach combines reinforcement learning with a class of artificial neural network.
 The network consist of several layers of nodes which makes it possible for artificial neural network to learn progressively more abstract representations of the raw sensory data.
 The role of the agent is to learn through interactions wit the environment.
 The goal is to select actions that maximizes cumulative future reward.
-Deep convolutional neural network is used as an approximator of action-value function denoted as: <Q*(s,a)>, where rt - rewards, gamma - discount factor, t -time step, s - state, a - action.
 Using nonlinear function approximator to represesent the action-value function makes learning process unstable or even diverging.
 To address both of those issues two key ideas have been introduced.
 First, mechanism termed as experience replay that randomizes over data.
 The process removes correlations in the sequence of observations and smooths changes in the data distribution.
 Second, an itertive update has been used to adjust action-values towards target values.
 The update is periodicall, therefore the correlactions with the target are reduced.

 ###Model architecture